Assistance for Non-Tenure-Track Faculty Members and for Unemployed Members Traveling to the January 2015 Convention

-The Executive Council has voted to allot funds to provide partial travel reimbursement of $300 to non-tenure-track faculty members and those without employment to attend the January 2014 convention in Chicago.
-To be eligible, applicants must have been members of the MLA by 30 June 2012 and must be nonstudent members of the MLA by 30 June 2013.
+The Executive Council has voted to allot funds to provide partial travel reimbursement of $400 to non-tenure-track faculty members and those without employment to attend the January 2015 convention in Vancouver.
+To be eligible, applicants must have been members of the MLA by 30 June 2013 and must be nonstudent members of the MLA by 30 June 2014.
 They must be non-tenure-track faculty members or be unemployed.
 Their income must place them in one of the three lowest income ranges in the dues schedule.
 Applicants may only receive the travel grant once every three years.
 Funds are available to cover a limited number of awards; if applications exceed available funds, priority will be given to applicants who have not received an MLA travel grant of any kind in the previous five years.
 If necessary, recipients will be selected in a random manner.
-Eligible applicants not selected in 2013 will be given priority in 2014, provided they still meet the eligibility requirements.
+Eligible applicants not selected in 2014 will be given priority in 2015, provided that they apply and still meet the eligibility requirements.

 Members may apply online or by mail.
 Non-tenure-track faculty members may apply here